-- Expenses associated with setting up a Development Agreement with Pritzker Realty Group came from General Fund. - Expenses for preparing a plat and appraisal of land associated with a portion of the future Roosevelt/Poorman intersection came from the General Fund.
+• Expenses associated with setting up а Development Agreement with Pritzker Realty Group came from Ge neral Fund.

+• Expenses for preparing a a plat and appraisal of land associated with а portion of the future Rooseve elt/Poormar n inter secti on came fr om the General Fur nd.